 Every day I would drink 6-12 cups of green tea.
 It fluctuated that much because I didn’t always remember to fill up my cup right after finishing it (or getting it right away once the microwave stopped heating it up).

-The National Institutes of Health found that green tea has been shown to “reduce body weight, alleviate metabolic syndrome, and prevent diabetes and cardiovascular diseases” and that these beneficial effects were found when people drank 3-4 (or more) cups per day.
-(Source)
+A study by the National Institutes of Health found that green tea can “reduce body weight, alleviate metabolic syndrome, and prevent diabetes and cardiovascular diseases” and that these beneficial effects were found when people drank 3-4 (or more) cups per day.

 Now if 6-12 cups sounds like a lot to you, you can just premake a big batch the night before (since cold tea is easier to drink), and drink it all the next day.

 Just remember, do not I repeat, DO NOT, add any sweeteners.
 Just chug it down fast if you aren’t crazy about the bland taste and it’ll be over.
-Adding anything, no matter how small, may defeat the purpose of its metabolism boosting (and overall healthy) effects.
+Adding anything, no matter how small, may defeat the purpose of its metabolism boosting and overall health-benefiting effects.

 Now we always seem to hear about how unhealthy it is to skip meals and how skipping can slow down our metabolism…but only if you do it wrong.
-As I’ve written in my post on 5 Ways to Lose Weight Without Really Trying, lunch is a relatively new invention.
+As I’ve written in another article, lunch is a relatively new invention.
 In fact, before the Industrial Revolution, breakfast and supper were the only two meals people had in a day.

 The key here is knowing how to plan your two meals of the day.
-You need to be able to eat breakfast late enough (around 10AM), and eat dinner early enough (around 5PM), so you’re not driving yourself crazy staring at that bag of Cheetos.
+You need to be able to eat breakfast late enough (around 10:00), and eat dinner early enough (around 17:00), so that you’re getting a good chunk of time not eating but not driving yourself crazy hungrily staring at that bag of Cheetos.

 This tip is actually very similar to intermittent fasting.
-Most people who intermittent fast stop eating between 12PM to 8PM and have seen great results because of it, so this is why this step works so well!
-(Click here for The National Institutes of Health research on intermittent fasting and human metabolic health)
+Most people who intermittent fast stop eating between 12:00 to 20:00 and have seen great results because of it, so this is why this step works so well!
+And recent research too is confirming the possible benefits of intermittent fasting on weight loss.

 Now people will tell you that doing this will cause you to overeat at dinner, and it can be true, which is why it’s good to eat protein/fiber-rich meals.
 But I found that I still lost the weight even on the nights I did overeat.
 There was no fluctuation, I was free to eat until I was stuffed (and mind you, this had never been the case before).